Clementine Daily – Four Ethical, American Made Brands To Shop Now | April, 27 2017

 Huffington Post – 8 Fashion Brands That Are Dedicated to Saving the Planet | April 27, 2016

 “Fibre Athletics is a Chicago Fair Trade company focused on “cultivat[ing] positive human development” and its environmental impact through fashion.
-As part of its mission, the brand contributes 1% of its profits to two charities, including The Eden Project, which restores forests in Haiti, Madagascar, Ethiopia, and Nepal.”
+With each purchase, Fibre donates to two charities, including The Eden Project, which restores forests in Haiti, Madagascar, Ethiopia, and Nepal.”

 Teen Vogue – 8 Fashion Brands That Are Dedicated to Saving the Planet | April 21, 2016